by Andrea M. Darcy

 1. Recognise that therapy is actually a relationship.

-Yes, you pay for the experience.
-But therapy is still about forming a bond with someone, and is at heart a relationship.
+Yes, you pay for the experience of therapy.
+But it is still about forming a bond with someone, and therapy at heart a relationship.

 You do need to give your therapist a chance.

-It’s recommended that you try four appointments (an assessment and three sessions working together) before making your mind up about whether you can trust your therapist.
+It’s recommended that you try four appointments (an assessment and three sessions) before making your mind up about whether you can trust your therapist.

 2. Learn about transference.